nbdaaa/Vietnamese_News_Summary/README.md

 This system uses LangChain and LangGraph to build a multi-agent system capable of:

 1. Crawling content from Vietnamese news websites
-2. Summarizing content using OpenAI GPT
+2. Summarizing content using LLM (In our project we use Gemini 2.0 Flash)
-3. Saving results as a CSV file
+3. Saving results as a CSV file with 2 columns: Origin crawl text and summarized text

 The system includes 4 main agents:
 - Coordinator Agent: Manages workflow
-- Crawler Agent: Collects content from news sites
+- Crawler Agent: Collects content from news sites and preprocessing data
-- Summarizer Agent: Summarizes content
+- Summarizer Agent: Summarizes content using LLM
-- Storage Agent: Stores results
+- Storage Agent: Stores results into data/output

 ## Requirements